 Giving Compass' Take:

-• Which of these steps are you in a position to address right now?
+- Which of these steps are you in a position to engage with right now?
 How can philanthropy help to implement policy changes to improve gender equality?

 1. Talk to women and girls

 A fundamental reason we have not yet achieved gender equality in every realm is that women and girls’ voices are too often excluded from global and national decision-making.

 The majority of girls in India don’t have access to using basic technology such as phones and computers because of infrastructure related challenges and economic reasons.

 If we want girls to be able to complete education we have to end child marriage.
 We also have to seriously address sexual harassment of girls.

 4. Make education gender sensitive